Lip Plumper Guide

 What are lip plumpers?

-The most common format for lip plumpers is a gloss, but lip plumping lipsticks also remain a popular choice for those that want a wash of colour as well as fuller results.
-Often, a lip plumping gloss will contain moisturising ingredients such as hyaluronic acid to retain that all-important hydration, abolishing the likes of fine lines that can make lips seem thinner than they actually are.
+The most common format for lip plumpers is a gloss, but lip plumping lipsticks also remain a popular choice for those that want a wash of color as well as fuller results.
+Often, a lip plumping gloss will contain moisturizing ingredients such as hyaluronic acid to retain that all-important hydration, abolishing the likes of fine lines that can make lips seem thinner than they actually are.

 How do lip plumping glosses work?

-Lip plumping glosses work by utilising a specific mix of potent ingredients that actively work to fill out your lips, adding volume and hydration for an enviably fuller pout.
+Lip plumping glosses work by utilizing a specific mix of potent ingredients that actively work to fill out your lips, adding volume and hydration for an enviably fuller pout.